hexroll/docs.hexroll.app/docs/getting-started/the-hex-map.md

 ![The Settlement Map](/images/city-map.png)

 !!! note

     Dungeon and settlement maps were not meant to be accurately scaled in geospatial units.
 They were designed to be easily navigated to and used as a visualization tool.

 ## Map Toggles

 You can find the map toggles at the bottom-left side of the map window.
-If you click the toggle icon, two additional icons will be revealed:
+If you click the toggle icon, several additional icons will be revealed:

 ![Map Toggles](/images/toggles.jpg)